Azure-Samples/container-service-python-manage/README.md

 Docker will attempt to use the OS's credential store for your container registry login information, rather than storing it in your `.docker/config.json` file.
-This is probably more secure in general, but it prevents that step from working correctly since it expects the credentials to be in `config.json`.
+This is probably more secure in general, but it prevents the credential upload from working correctly since it expects the credentials to be in `config.json`.

 To make this work, you must edit `.docker/config.json` and remove the "credsStore" entry from the JSON there.